glfw/glfw/README.md

 #### Dependencies with MinGW or MinGW-w64 on Windows

-These packages contain all the necessary headers, link libraries and tools except for CMake.
+Both the MinGW and the MinGW-w64 packages contain all the necessary headers, link libraries and tools except for CMake.

 #### Dependencies using MinGW or MinGW-w64 cross-compilation